 Use In Specific Populations

 Pregnancy Category B - In pregnant rats, continuous subcutaneous infusions of treprostinil during organogenesis and late gestational development, at rates as high as 900 ng treprostinil/kg/min (about 117 times the starting human rate of infusion, on a ng/m² basis and about 16 times the average rate achieved in clinical trials), resulted in no evidence of harm to the fetus.
 In pregnant rabbits, effects of continuous subcutaneous infusions of treprostinil during organogenesis were limited to an increased incidence of fetal skeletal variations (bilateral full rib or right rudimentary rib on lumbar 1) associated with maternal toxicity (reduction in body weight and food consumption) at an infusion rate of 150 ng treprostinil/kg/min (about 41 times the starting human rate of infusion, on a ng/m² basis, and 5 times the average rate used in clinical trials).
 In rats, continuous subcutaneous infusion of treprostinil from implantation to the end of lactation, at rates of up to 450 ng treprostinil/kg/min, did not affect the growth and development of offspring.
-Because animal reproduction studies are not always predictive of human response, Remodulin (treprostinil sodium) should be used during pregnancy only if clearly needed.
+Animal reproduction studies are not always predictive of human response.

 No treprostinil treatment-related effects on labor and delivery were seen in animal studies.
 The effect of treprostinil sodium on labor and delivery in humans is unknown.

 It is not known whether treprostinil is excreted in human milk or absorbed systemically after ingestion.
-Because many drugs are excreted in human milk, caution should be exercised when Remodulin (treprostinil sodium) is administered to nursing women.
+Many drugs are excreted in human milk.

-Remodulin (treprostinil sodium) clearance is reduced in patients with hepatic insufficiency.
-In patients with mild or moderate hepatic insufficiency, decrease the initial dose of Remodulin (treprostinil sodium) to 0.625 ng/kg/min ideal body weight, and monitor closely.
-Remodulin (treprostinil sodium) has not been studied in patients with severe hepatic insufficiency [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
+Remodulin clearance is reduced in patients with hepatic insufficiency.
+In patients with mild or moderate hepatic insufficiency, decrease the initial dose of Remodulin to 0.625 ng/kg/min ideal body weight, and monitor closely.
+Remodulin has not been studied in patients with severe hepatic insufficiency [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 Additional Remodulin Information